benmiller314/cdm2022spring/plans/lesson-05 .md

   <li> A layered <strong>Audacity project file (.aup3)</strong>, showing the arrangement of your sounds so far (need not be a complete soundscape or narrative yet).</li>
   <li> At least one static <strong><a href="https://www.take-a-screenshot.org/">screenshot</a></strong> (.png or .jpg) of your Audacity file in progress.
 (You'll use this in your final reflection, for comparison later to subsequent drafts).
 Note that link: you shouldn't need your camera for this.</li>
   <li> A plain text (.txt) or markdown (.md) file, explaining in at least 300 words <strong>what you're showing us</strong> in this preview.
 Feel free also to ask questions or lay out next steps for yourself!</li>
-  <li> An updated list of assets (either directly in README.md or in a separate assets.md / credits.md file), indicating which the files you've actually recorded or otherwise obtained.
-Add source documentation for any outside sources – and your permission to use them (e.g. licenses, fair use; see <em>Writer/Designer</em> p.
-160-165).</li>
+  <li> An **updated list of assets** (either directly in README.md or in a separate assets.md / credits.md file), indicating which the files you've actually recorded or otherwise obtained.
+Add source documentation for any outside sources – along with your permission to use them (e.g. licenses, fair use; see <em>Writer/Designer</em> p.
+160-165).
+Remember: thanks to version control, you don't need to rename this file. : )</li>
-  <li>Finally, <strong>export a playable mp3 file</strong>, just in case something goes awry with your Audacity project file.</li>
+  <li>Finally, <strong>export a playable mp3 file</strong>, both as a snapshot and just in case something goes awry with your Audacity project file.</li>
   </ul>
 </li>
 </ul>
+<a href="hw-preview">Jump back</a>